-In other words, portfolio management is the control of the overall picture of the selected projects leading to the achievement of the main goals of the company, and project management is the successful completion of a specific project or several within a given period.
+In other words, portfolio management is about the control of the overall picture of the selected projects leading to the achievement of the main goals of the company; and project management is about the successful completion of a specific project within a given period.

 A program involves a range of related projects.
-Here a brief example:
+Here is a brief example:

 A program to install solar panels in rural areas can include an initial research project, an infrastructure project, and a PR project.
-So, a program and program management are a driving force behind a set of projects.
+So, program and program management are the driving forces behind a set of projects.

 The main responsibility of a portfolio PM is to oversee a company’s portfolio with relevant projects.
-He/she should ensure the projects are being executed at full potential and, if necessary, jump in quickly.
+He or she should ensure the projects are being executed at full potential and, if necessary, jump in quickly.